When and why are principal component scores a good tool for visualizing high-dimensional data?: Pervasiveness and eigenvalues

-One can also interpret pervasive signals in terms of the covariance matrix $\Sigma = \vc{v}\vc{v}^{T}+ \sigma^{2}I$ with the off-diagonal elements $\Sigma_{jk}= v_{j}v_{k}$.
-Based on the coefficients of $\vc{v}$, we can group the non-zero elements of the covariance matrix into blocks.
-We illustrate this situation by a covariance matrix consisting of three separate independent blocks, where all variables within each block are equally correlated.
-Each block will then have an eigenvector with equal, non-zero coefficients for the variables within the block and zeros for the others.
-If the dimension of each block remains a proportion of the total number of variables as $p\to\infty$, the corresponding eigenvectors will be pervasive.
+The pervasive signal can also be interpreted in terms of the covariance matrix.
+Assume that $\Sigma$ is divided into the following independent equicorrelated blocks or sub-matrices:

+with $1>\rho_{1}> \rho_{2} > \rho_{3}>0$.
+Then each block will be represented by an eigenvector with equal, non-zero coefficients for the variables within the block and zeros for all others, and the covariance matrix decomposes as If the dimension of the block $\Sigma_{j}$ is $r_j p$, a non-zero proportion $r_{j}$ of the total number of variables as $p\to\infty$, and $1 \geq r_{1}+r_{2}+r_{3}> 0$, the covariance matrix $\Sigma$ will have three spiked eigenvalues